There are always good fishing books to lift your spirit and boost your motivation for or the days when you can’t get to the honey hole.

 This is a great read for anybody who loves the sea, Alaska, fishing or the outdoors.
-Fishing books like this are a joy to read!
+Fishing books like this are an utter joy to read!

 This book spans 1,000 years and four continents as it traces the magnificent cod.
 The book introduces many explorers, merchants, writers, chefs and fishermen whose lives were interwoven with this well-loved fish.

 This may be the factual tale of a single species of fish, but it also takes us through its impact on world history along the way.
 Kurlansky tells of the “cod wars” of the 16th and 20th centuries and follows the early Europeans who sailed across the Atlantic for cod.
 He tells how cod sustained the Vikings during their expeditions to America.
 He enlightens us on the staple of salted cod which was a popular dish in medieval times, and he shares recipes and many stories too.
 To this day, salted cod remains a highly regarded food source for Spanish and Portugese cultures.

 As we sail through the centuries, we face the devastating impact our own species has had on the population of this once mighty fish.